prdanelli/RailsDockerBase/README.md

 		conflict  Gemfile
 Overwrite /usr/src/app/Gemfile? (enter "h" for help) [Ynaqdhm] n
 ```
+## Setup

+### Database

 Update the `config/database.yml` with the correct database credientials and create the database, and create the database within the database container using the connection details provided.
 Please note the `host` field is set to `db`, the database container name:

 ```yml
 adapter: mysql2